-As with all dogs, the eyes and ears of the Magyar Agár should be checked regularly.
-This breed is prone to an eye disease in which the retina gradually dies, eventually leading to blindness.
-Progressive retinal atrophy is the name of this disease and it is not curable.
-Cataracts are also common in Hungarian Greyhounds.
+As with all dogs, the Magyar Agár's eyes and ears should be checked regularly.
+This breed is susceptible to an eye disease in which the retina gradually dies, eventually leading to blindness.
+The disease is called progressive retinal atrophy and cannot be cured.
+Cataracts also occur frequently in Hungarian Greyhounds.

 Origin & History

 The Magyars were a nomadic equestrian people.
-Therefore, the Magyar Agár was used a lot as a riding companion or for hunting on horseback.
-Even today he is used as a hunting dog for driving hunts.
-It is suitable not only for hunting hares and foxes, but also roe deer and stags.
-He can also be seen at dog races, but the Magyar Agár is also popular as a simple companion dog.
+Therefore, the Magyar Agár was often used as a riding companion or for hunting on horseback.
+Even today, it is still used as a hunting dog for driven hunts.
+It is not only suitable for hunting hares and foxes, but also deer and stags.
+They can also be seen at dog races, but the Magyar Agár is also popular as a simple companion dog.